Confidentiality Notice

 Workforce, systems & process assessment

-Management & Human Capital
+Management & Workforce

 Leadership Team

 Highly experienced team with 15yr average tenure.
+Strong institutional knowledge.

 GM retiring in 3-5 years with no succession plan.